datacarpentry/astronomy-python/_episodes/04-select.md

 ![Proper motion of stars in GD-1, showing selected region as blue box and stars within selection as green points.](../fig/04-select_files/04-select_14_0.png)

-Now we'll make the same plot using proper motions in the ICRS frame, which are stored in columns `pmra` and `pmdec`.
+Now we will make the same plot using proper motions in the ICRS frame, which are stored in columns named `pmra` and `pmdec`.

 ~~~
 x = centerline_df['pmra']